neffers/untitled-cryptography-project/README.md

   - List all permissions given to this user, as leaderboard:access pairs
 - MOD: set permission for [leaderboard name] to [access level]
   - sets the user's access level for the given leaderboard
-- READ: list submissions
-  - lists all submissions (ID, leaderboard, score, date/time) made by this user
 - READ: open submission [entry ID]
   - sets local state variable 'entry' to the given ID
   - note: this replicates behavior for open entry, bad thing?